Navigation

 Our geodesic algorithms combine Karney’s Geodesic Intersections algorithms with spherical vector geometry to calculate:

-- and distances along a pair of geodesic segments to their closest intersection point.
+- and distances along two geodesic segments to their closest intersection point.

 Geodesic algorithms